-Come join with your fellow Cornell alums for a supplemental 2017 Cornell Cares day of service at Northwest Harvest's Kent warehouse.
+Come join with your fellow Cornell alums for Cornell Cares Day 2018 day of service at Northwest Harvest's Kent warehouse.

 Skip to sign up

-On Saturday, July 29th, 2017, the Cornell Club of Western Washington is privileged to contribute a day of service through volunteering
+On Saturday, January 6th, 2018, the Cornell Club of Western Washington is privileged to contribute to this worldwide effort for a day of service through volunteering

 at Northwest Harvest's warehouse in Kent, Washington.
-We are requesting thirty people from our membership and their families to volunteer to work one
+We are requesting sixty (60) people from our membership and their families to volunteer to work one

-CCWW is assembling a group of thirty (30) volunteers to work at Northwest Harvest's Kent warehouse on Saturday, July 29th, 2017, for the 9 – 11 AM shift.
+CCWW is assembling a group of sixty (60) volunteers to work at Northwest Harvest's Kent warehouse on Saturday, January 6th, 2018, for the 12 – 2 PM shift.

 For questions about this event, please contact Steve Harris